 If you wish to claim a Medicare rebate for psychology services, you must be referred by a GP, Psychiatrist or Paediatrician.
 The doctor will make an assessment and determine if psychological input will be of benefit; You should book an extended appointment with your doctor to allow enough time for the assessment.

 If your doctor finds that psychological services are required, they will develop Mental Health Care Plan and write a referral for you.
-The doctor may allow you to request a specific psychologist, or they refer you to one more suited to your needs.
+The doctor may allow you to request a specific psychologist, or they refer you to one suited to your needs.

 Please note, you can self-refer to a Clinical Psychologist, but this does not attract Medicare rebates.

 After 6 visits your referring doctor will follow up with you and assess your progress.
 Another review will take place after the next 4 sessions.

 Should more sessions be required, your doctor can refer you for further sessions with the psychologist.

-Claim up to 20 rebated visits per calendar year
+You may claim up to 20 rebated visits per calendar year